 Learn about these two stabilizers and when to use cut-away vs. tear-away stabilizer in machine embroidery.

 Cut-Away vs. Tear-Away Stabilizer: The Basics

-In short, cut-away stabilizer works best for stretchy fabrics and bigger, denser embroidery designs.
+To summarize the differences between these two, cut-away stabilizer works best for stretchy fabrics and bigger, denser embroidery designs.
 Tear-away stabilizer is flimsier and suitable for lighterweight designs and stable (not stretchy) fabrics.

-As its name suggests, cut-away stabilizer is cut away after embroidery, leaving residual stabilizer on the backside of an embroidery design.
+Also, as its name suggests, cut-away stabilizer is cut away after embroidery, leaving residual stabilizer on the backside of an embroidery design.
 In contrast, tear-away stabilizer is torn away after embroidery, leaving a design back with just threads visible.

 Now, let’s get a little more into the details and when to use each embroidery stabilizer!